kr-manish/aragorn/_posts/2018-10-03-Reversing-Portable-Executable.md

 ---
 layout: post
 title: Reversing Portable Executable
-tags: [reversing, security, windows internals]
+tags: [PE File, reversing, security, windows internals]
 ---
 The main aim of this blog is to correlate the Operating System Internals and the approach of Reverse Engineering a malware at code level.
 Here I will be showing what are the basic things that happen when a portable executable is started.
-You can use any executable to deep dive into OS internals.
-Here I have used microsoft's notepad.exe and to debug <!--more-->this I have used microsoft's debugger called **windbg**, which can be downloaded from [here][WindbgDownloadLink].
+You can use any executable to deep dive into OS internals.<!--more--> Here I have used microsoft's notepad.exe and to debug this I have used microsoft's debugger called **windbg**, which can be downloaded from [here][WindbgDownloadLink].
 #### Portable Executable

+Portable Executable (PE) file format is organized as a linear stream of data.
+It begins with an MS-DOS header, a real-mode program stub and a PE file signature.
+Immediately after this is a PE file header and optional header.
+Beyond this, all section headers come followed by section bodies.
+In the end, few other regions of miscellaneous information, including relocation information, symbol table information etc are present.
-Portable Executable (PE) format is a file format for executables, DLLs and others used in windows operating system.
+PE format is a file format for executables, DLLs and others used in windows operating system.
 The PE format is a data structure that encapsulates the information necessary for the windows OS loader to manage the wrapped executable code.
 This includes dynamic library references for linking, API export and import tables etc.
 Here we are going to understand PE structure, the concepts and various data directories inside it.
 Let's get started.

 At first, open windbg and set up the symbols to point to Microsoft's Symbols Server.
 This is done to make our debugging easier.
 To understand more about symbols, you can read this [microsoft's documentation][symbol].